abacusorg/AbacusSummit/docs/data-access.rst

 What data are available?
 ------------------------
 The :doc:`data-products` page documents the data products.
-All products are available at the Constellation portal (including ScaleFree and HighZ), and most products except for the 7% "B" particle subsample and the 100% time slice outputs are available at the NERSC portal.
+All products are available at the Constellation portal (including ScaleFree and HighZ) and on NERSC HPSS, and most products are available at the NERSC disk portal.

 Some data products (initial conditions, merger trees) are not yet exposed via the web interface of the NERSC portal, but they can still be manually accessed by browsing the directory tree via Globus.

-Note that you will almost certainly need to use the utilities at https://abacusutils.readthedocs.io/ to unpack the outputs.
+Note that you will want to use the utilities at https://abacusutils.readthedocs.io/ to unpack the outputs.